egberts/egberts.github.io-src/content/pages/uses.md

 blastedbugger: Special Date

 Dated fairly regularly.

-As of March 19, 2022, this is what I'm doing:
+As of July 22, 2022, this is what I'm doing:

 # Current Focused Activities